 STRETCH RUNNER: A horse who is known for finishing fast.

 STRETCH TURN: The bend of a track leading to the stretch.

 STUD: A male horse used for breeding.

 STUD BOOK: Registry of the breeding of thoroughbreds.

 SUBSCRIPTION: The fee paid by the owner to nominate a horse for a stakes race.

-SUPERFECTA: A wager involving picking the first, second and third horses in a race in the exact order.
+SUPERFECTA: A wager involving picking the first, second, third, and fourth horses in a race in the exact order.

 SUSPENSION: A punishment, usually of a jockey, for a rules infraction.

 TAKEN UP: A horse pulled up sharply by the jockey, usually when he feels something has gone wrong.

 TOPWEIGHT: The horse with the highest assigned weight in a race.